DSC Advisory Board

 He joined the DSC Advisory Board of Directors in 1999.

-Drake received her undergraduate degree from the University of Iowa and her Master of Business Administration degree from the Kellogg School at Northwestern University.
+Her undergraduate degree is from the University of Iowa and her MBA from Northwestern’s Kellogg School of Management.

 Ralph Drayer is Founder and Chairman of Supply Chain Insights, a supply chain strategy consultancy.